How to Wire a Fuel Pump to a Toggle Switch (Steps With Photos)

 Step 3: Install Your Fuel Pump Kill Switch

-This phase is simple and uncomplicated if you’ve purchased a complete kill switch kit.
-You might connect your fuel pump kill switch using a common single post automotive relay by following the circuit diagram for the fuel pump kill switch shown below.
+This phase is simple if you’ve purchased a complete kill switch kit.
+You can connect your fuel pump kill switch using a common single post automotive relay by following the circuit diagram for the fuel pump kill switch shown below.

 Video | ChrisFix